Commercial Security Market Size and Share

 By Security Type: Access Control Systems Accelerate Despite Video Dominance

-Video surveillance retained 46.0% share of the Commercial security systems market in 2024 by leveraging AI analytics that transform cameras into predictive sensors.
-The segment benefits from cloud off-load of storage and real-time object recognition that trims false alarms and yields customer-flow insight for retailers.
-Access control, however, is tracking the fastest 11.5% CAGR as smartphone-based credentials and IT-security convergence spur refresh activity in offices and healthcare wings.
+Video surveillance retained a 46.0% share of the Commercial security market in 2024 by leveraging AI analytics that transform cameras into predictive sensors.
+The segment benefits from cloud offloading of storage and real-time object recognition, which reduces false alarms and provides valuable insights into customer flow for retailers.
+Access control, however, is tracking the fastest 11.5% CAGR as smartphone-based credentials and IT security convergence spur refresh activity in offices and healthcare facilities.
 Mobile solutions deliver password-quality cryptography, while APIs let identity-management tools grant or revoke door rights instantly.
 Fire detection platforms hold steady demand on the back of code mandates, whereas perimeter-intrusion systems now integrate AI to filter wildlife motion.
-Integrated security management suites, which overlay analytics and policy engines across multiple device categories, represent a fast-rising niche for enterprises seeking single-pane command views.
+Integrated security management suites, which overlay analytics and policy engines across multiple device categories, represent a rapidly growing niche for enterprises seeking a single-pane-of-glass view.

 Commercial Security Market: Market Share by Security Type